ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Abstract

 \section{Abstract}

-An OS kernel that runs LLM inference internally can read logit distributions \emph{before} any text is generated---and act on them as a governance primitive.
-I present \textbf{ProbeLogits}, a kernel-level operation that performs a single forward pass and reads specific token logits to classify agent actions as safe or dangerous, with zero learned parameters.
+An OS kernel that runs LLM inference internally can read the model's own next-token logit distribution \emph{before} any text is generated---and act on it as a governance primitive.
+I present \textbf{ProbeLogits}, a kernel-level operation that performs a single forward pass and reads specific token logits to classify an agent's action as safe or dangerous, with zero learned parameters.
+Because the probe reads a logit from the \emph{same} base model the agent already runs, it removes the second model a fine-tuned guard requires (Llama Guard~3 is an independent 8B classifier with its own weights and forward passes): the marginal cost of a safety check becomes a single logit read.